RulesCommittee/BylawsRepository/README.md

     - (a) Human, material, and financial resources of the Brandeis Student Union, the Brandeis University, and the greater Brandeis University community.
 It shall provide this service by proactively engaging with and directly meeting with clubs.

-    - (b) The club Support Committee will be responsible for contacting and requesting testimony from any and all groups that the prospective new group may have duality of purpose with.
+    - (b) The Club Support Committee will be responsible for contacting and requesting testimony from any and all groups that the prospective new group may have duality of purpose with.

+    - (c) Senators who serve on the committee may be excused from serving on other committees at the discretion of the Vice President.

   - **SECTION 8.** The Dining Committee shall coordinate with university dining management in representing the Union and student body in all dining-related affairs including but not limited to food and service quality, dining location hours, food offerings, meal plans, and dietary needs.

-    - (a) The Committee Chair shall reach out to university dining management at the beginning of a new semester to arrange a weekly time for the Committee and university dining management to meet.
+    - (a) The Committee Chair shall reach out to university dining management at the beginning of a new semester to arrange a recurring time for the Committee and university dining management to meet.

     - (b) In preparation for meetings with university dining management, committee members will gather relevant student feedback (complaints, compliments, suggestions, etc.) to be accumulated into a single report.